ruhoh/ruhoh.com/docs/2/pages.md

     description:
     ---

-### Top YAML Metadata

-Note this metadata is known as **Top YAML Metadata** or YAML Front-Matter if you like that better (I don't =p)
+This metadata is known as **Top YAML Metadata** or YAML Front-Matter if you like that better (I don't =p)

 The YAML metadata is parsed as YAML so it **must be valid YAML**.
+[Validate your YAML](http://yamllint.com/) if you get YAML parse errors

 ## Categories

 ### Add Categories

-Add one or more categories to a resource by including them into the resource's YAML meta-data.
+Add one or more categories to a page by including them into the page's YAML meta-data.
 This is the YAML block is at the top of the file:

     ---